twilio/voice-quickstart-android/README.md

 ## Quickstart

+The quickstart is broken into two flavors, "standard" & "connection_service", the latter showing how to integrate with the Android Telecom subsystem but requiring Android API 26.
 To get started with the Quickstart application follow these steps.
 Steps 1-5 will enable the application to make a call.
 The remaining steps 7-10 will enable the application to receive incoming calls in the form of push notifications using FCM.

 1. [Generate google-services.json](#bullet1)
 2. [Open this project in Android Studio](#bullet2)